HisakoR/APCSP_Reference_Converter/README.md

 Source code runs in JDK8 in IntelliJ IDEA

-This program is still in development, please report any bug or missing replacement in discussion
+This program is still in development, please report any bug or missing replacement in Issues
 ## 1.DOWNLOAD
 - Download the file named with version in Releases